 Project Passport is a hands on history curriculum from Home School in the Woods.
 It is designed to be a 6-12 week study for elementary and middle grade learners.

 We have used the Knights Lap Pak mini-study and loved how well done it was, so I was excited to see a full-scale program in action.
 Lap books and hands-on activities work very well for active learners.
 I was thrilled to see audios included in this program, too.
-Hands on history for ancient civilisations is hard to top!
+Hands on history ancient civilizations is hard to top!
 Ancient Greece is where we headed for this Project Passport unit study adventure.